Home » Judo news

 De Wit vs Chouchi

 Also Dominic Ressel the winner of Paris is absent.
 The last European to beat Ressel was Frank de Wit, another Paris winner from the past.
-De Wit has been impressive in his whole career, but meanwhile people understand his fight plan and he showed that his aggressive style is also vulnerable.
+De Wit has been impressive in his whole career, but he showed that his aggressive style is also vulnerable.
+He doesn't like it if athletes don't do proper judo.
 De Wit is in the pool with last year's silver medallist Sami Chouchi.

 Junior World champ Parlati